Last Updated: May 18, 2026

 Cobalt Aquatics Spirulina Flakes

-Cobalt Offers a great spirulina flake formula with probotics.
-Get for fish that need greens in their diet
+Cobalt Offers a great spirulina flake formula with probiotics.
+Great for fish that need greens in their diet

-This food is perfect for algae eating fish like molly fish, African cichlids, and even saltwater fish like tangs and rabbitfish.
-This food is easy to feed, easily digestible, and won’t cloud up your water.
+This food works perfectly for algae eating fish like mollies, African cichlids, and saltwater fish like tangs and rabbitfish.
+It’s easy to feed, digestible, and won’t cloud your water.
+For algae-eating and plant-eating fish, this is the best flake option available.
+Full stop.

 Pros and Cons